-Source: "Survey on Labour Disputes", Employment, Wage and Labour Welfare Statistics Office to the Director-General for Statistics

-- and Information Policy, MHLW
+Source: "Survey on Labour Disputes", Statistics and Information Department, Minister's Secretariat, MHLW

-(Note) 1.
-"Total disputes" indicates the total of the number of disputes that had acts of dispute, and disputes that had no acts of dispute but had an involvement of a third party such as Labour Relations Commissions, etc. - "Total number of participants" indicates the maximum number of members of unions or dispute parties during the duration of the labour dispute regardless of whether the person participated in an act of dispute or not. - 3.
+- 1. "Total disputes" indicates the total of the number of disputes that had acts of dispute, and disputes that had no acts of dispute but had an involvement of a third party such as Labour Relations Commissions, etc. - 2.
+"Total number of participants" indicates the maximum number of members of unions or dispute parties during the duration of the labour dispute regardless of whether the person participated in an act of dispute or not. - 3.
 "Acts of dispute" indicates the act or counteract hampering the normal business operation performed by the parties concerned with labour relations with the purpose of attaining their respective claims (strike for half a day or more, lock-out, strike for less than half a day, slowdown, or operation management, etc.). - 4.
 "Number of participants in the acts of dispute" indicates the number of persons that actually performed the acts of dispute.